Never Let Chance Steer Your Driving Career

-Penalties for commercial vehicle license violations are unique because you face not only fines and sanctions – you can lose your livelihood.
-Years of training, experience and effort can disappear like a lost load that slides off in a hairpin curve.
+Penalties for commercial vehicle license violations are unique, because you face not only fines and sanctions – you can also lose your livelihood.
+Years of training, experience, and effort can disappear like a lost load that slides off in a hairpin curve.

 Yet prevention is not always enough.
 Just like you work hard to keep schedules and make payload quotas, traffic officers have organizational expectations to meet.
 Their assessment of driving performance can be different than the way a commercial driver sees it.

-While you are watching the road, wrangling a heavy load in busy traffic and battling a crosswind, a patrol officer might be looking for nothing more than potential violations.
-The different viewpoints can sometimes mean a traffic citation even for conscientious safety-minded commercial drivers.
+While you are watching the road, wrangling a heavy load in busy traffic, and battling a crosswind, a patrol officer might be looking for nothing more than potential violations.
+These different viewpoints can sometimes mean a traffic citation even for conscientious safety-minded commercial drivers.